“Made a decision to turn our will and our lives over to the care of an inclusive Higher Consciousness.”

 List ways in which believing in an inclusive Higher Consciousness have changed your view of yourself and the world.

 We’ve looked around us with fresh eyes and seen new opportunities for inclusion, cooperation, and compromise.
 We may have even tried helping others and found it rewarding.
 Despite the messages on our televisions and coming to us on the internet, we might even have discovered a different way to see the world; we may be experiencing cooperation, compassion, and coexistence.
-We discovered that decades after losing a war with “Communism,” the threat that had consumed our society with fear and anger has mysteriously morphed into something else and, looking back, discovered that this change was facilitated, not by violence, but by compassion such as wheat shipments to the Russian people and trade with the people of Vietnam.
+We discovered that decades after losing a war with “Communism,” the threat that had consumed our society with fear and anger has mysteriously morphed into something else and, looking back, discovered that this change was facilitated, not by violence, but by compassion such as wheat shipments to the Russian people and trade with the people of China and Vietnam.

 We may have woken up to the idea that people aren’t their government or its beliefs; that people are, by and large, far more like us that we ever allowed ourselves to believe.